Golden Axe II: Release

-The game was released for the Sega Mega-Tech arcade cabinet, which can play a handful of select Sega Genesis titles.
-The game was made available on the compilation for PlayStation 2 and PlayStation Portable, known in the U.S. as Sega Genesis Collection and in Europe as Sega Mega Drive Collection, along with the first game and Golden Axe III and many other Genesis/Mega Drive titles.
+The game was released for the Sega Mega-Tech arcade cabinet, that can play a handful of Sega Genesis titles.
+The game was made available on the compilation for PlayStation 2 and PlayStation Portable, known in the U.S. as Sega Genesis Collection and in Europe as Sega Mega Drive Collection, along with the first game and Golden Axe III and other Genesis/Mega Drive titles.
 On June 11, 2007, the title was added to the Wii Virtual Console.
 It is also available on GameTap and iTunes.
 On June 1, 2010, Sega Mega Drive and Genesis Classics was released on Steam and the Golden Axe trilogy became available for PC.
 On June 29, 2018, the collection Sega Genesis Classics was released for PlayStation 4, Xbox One and PC, with a Nintendo Switch version following in December that same year.
 On December 15, 2022, the game was re-released via the Nintendo Classics service.

 Reception

-Console XS gave an overall score of 75/100 and felt that Golden Axe II was easier than its predecessor.
-Mega Action gave an overall score of 90% initially praising the game for being bigger and better than the original, but criticizing it for not having much to offer, concluding: "If you want more of the same, then this is for you."
+The Japanese publication Micom BASIC Magazine ranked Golden Axe II second in popularity in its March 1992 issue, and it received a 20.95/30 score in a poll conducted by Mega Drive Fan and a 7.2315/10 score in a 1995 readers' poll conducted by the Japanese Sega Saturn Magazine, ranking among Mega Drive titles at the number 253 spot.
+The game also received generally favorable reception from critics.

-Allgame gave a review score of 3 out of five stars commenting that the game has almost exactly the same graphics, sound, and options and nothing really different which makes the sequel stand out, concluding: “The game is still enjoyable for what it is, however, and fans of the original probably won't mind that it's more of the same.”
-Illusionware praised the game for having slightly improved graphics compared to its predecessor, although commenting that the gameplay remains unchanged stating: "A nice little sequel with slightly better graphics, but nothing really new on the gameplay side."
-They concluded with a score of 7/10.
+Console XS felt that Golden Axe II was easier than its predecessor.
+Mega Action praised the game for being bigger and better than the original, but criticizing it for not having too much to offer, concluding: "If you want more of the same, then this is for you" AllGames Scott Alan Marriott commented that the game has almost exactly the same graphics, sound, and options and nothing really different which makes the sequel stand out, concluding: "The game is still enjoyable for what it is, however, and fans of the original probably won't mind that it's more of the same".

 Mega placed the game at number 14 in their Top Mega Drive Games of All Time.
 In 2017, GamesRadar ranked the game 34th on their "Best Sega Genesis/Mega Drive games of all time."